whatwg/sg/SG Agreement.md

 [Steering Group Member] may replace its [Steering Group Representative] at any time in its sole discretion.

+Each [Steering Group Member] may optionally appoint an individual "<a id="alternate-steering-group-representative">**Alternate Steering Group Representative**</a>".
+The [Steering Group Representative] may delegate any of their rights and responsibilities to the [Alternate Steering Group Representative].
+Only one of the [Steering Group Representative] or [Alternate Steering Group Representative] can communicate on a given subject at any one time.

 ### 3.2.
 Functions

 #### A. Mission